 The 7 Mountains is a good framework to think about how a CKA® can help you have a Kingdom influence.
 Essentially, the 7 mountains represent the primary spheres of culture: religion, business, government, family, education, media, and the arts.
 The goal is to participate in God’s redemptive work by reforming every area of culture with Kingdom principles.
 A CKA® exemplifies how we can reform the business ‘mountain’ with Godly values.
 They can help you identify where God is calling you to influence, and how you can use your resources to do so.

 Some people worry a CKA® won’t produce the same results as a traditional advisor.
 However, the reality is that you don’t have to compromise your values in order to get the best return.
-In several studies, biblically responsible investing proved to have even higher yields than secular methods.
+In several studies, biblically responsible investing has provided enhanced returns.

 For instance, Shane Enete, a CFA with the private Christian university, Biola, studied one BRI index from 2012-2016 and found that it added 4% in additional annual returns compared to a secular counterpart index during that time.